 Possible applications of the Bento Grid System

-Just look at your own cell phone: the Bento Grid System is just crying out for app and web design – web design.
+Just look at your own cell phone: the Bento Grid System is just crying out for app and web design.
 But this design can also be used in the form of social media posts, flyers, menus or posters to convey content such as text, images and graphics in a visually clear and compact way.

 Similarities and differences between the two trends